Blog

 Agent mode that handles multi-step tasks across files, including terminal commands

-Background agents (Pro+ and above) that work on tasks while you focus on something else
+Background agents (Pro+ and above) that work on tasks asynchronously while you focus on something else

 ChatGPT vs Cursor: Key Differences